 What happens if some of the information we hold is incorrect?

 You are entitled to have your personal data rectified if it is inaccurate or incomplete.
 We will respond to any requests for rectification within one month.
 This can be extended to two months where the request for rectification is complex.
 If we decide not to take any action to rectify the data we will explain why and inform you of your right to complain to the Information Commissioner’s Office (ICO).

-You also have a right to request deletion or removal of your personal data where there is no compelling reason for its continued processing.
+You also have a right to request deletion or removal of your personal data where there is no compelling reason for its continued processing

-- Where the personal data is no longer accurate or when you withdraw your consent.
+- Where the personal data is no longer accurate

 - When you object to the processing and there is no overriding legitimate interest for continuing to process it.

 - The personal data was unlawfully processed.